DiegoGiFo/Tirocinio/Relazione/Documentation.md

 In this project rosserial is used for interfacing the Arduino board with the ROS world.
 The Arduino subscribes to the cmd_vel topic that receives the data from the turtel_bot3_teleop_keyboard topic, elaborates the data in order to autobalance the robot and publishes the value received from the IMU on the gyro_info topic.

+## REMOTE CONTROL

+Raspberry description